bristermitten/Frigga/README.md

 # Frigga

-Frigga is a strongly, dynamically typed functional language
+Frigga is a strongly, dynamically typed functional programming language.

-Frigga follows a simple syntax that looks something like this
+It follows a simple syntax that looks something like this:
 ```
 x = 3 #Type inferred to Int
 pi::Dec = 3.141 #Explicit Type Specification